botingw/rulebook-ai/memory/docs/features/community_packs/implementation_plan.md

         b. **Validates** the contents of the temporary directory against the `pack_developer_guide.md` (e.g., `manifest.yaml` and `rules/` exist).
         c. **Verifies Identity:** Parses the `manifest.yaml` and confirms its `name` is valid, not reserved by built-in packs, and not already installed from a different source.
         d. **Returns** the validated pack's temporary path or throws an error.
+    *   *Testing Note: This workflow will be verified via `integration tests` using local mock Git repositories created under `tests/fixtures/`.*

 3.  **Task: Implement User Confirmation and Installation**
     *   If validation succeeds, present a clear warning to the user that they are installing un‑audited code from a direct URL.